 - If your child is suspended or excluded from attending school, it is your responsibility to look after them at home until they are permitted to return.

 - Schools will arrange a re-entry process for transition back to school, including a re-entry conference between you, your child and staff to develop an agreed plan and support strategies for their return to school.

 Where can I get more information?

-- You can discuss discipline decisions with your child’s teacher or principal if you think they have been made unfairly.
+- You can discuss any behavioural responses applied with your child’s teacher or principal if you think they have been made unfairly.

 - There is a Respectful Schools Support Team in each region, contact your nearest Learning Service about receiving specialist support for your child.